User Reviews for Balsam peru / castor oil / trypsin

 5 users found this comment helpful.

-Xenaderm (balsam peru / castor oil / trypsin) for Dermatologic Lesion: "I have been using xenaderm in nursing homes since it came out and is wonderful. unfortunately, we can no longer get it on the part d formulary and the substitutions are not comprable--debriders and such--what are we to do about this--is there anything we can substitute?"
+Xenaderm (balsam peru / castor oil / trypsin) for Dermatologic Lesion: "I have been using xenaderm in nursing homes since it came out and is wonderful.
+Unfortunately, we can no longer get it on the part d formulary and the substitutions are not comparable--debriders and such--what are we to do about this--is there anything we can substitute?"

 mblakley April 2, 2007